sumup-oss/go-pkgs/errors/README.md

 All the wrap functions and `Is`, `As`, `Unwrap` will work with your custom types.

-With a pure custom type if you want to collect stack trace you must return it with one of the wrapper functions or using `NewError`.
+With a pure custom type if you want to collect stack trace you must return it with one of the wrapper functions or using `Propagate`.

 ```golang
 func Foo() error {